fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/3_methods.md

   puts num
 end
 ```
+### Calling a method
+There are two ways to call methods that we will discuss.
+- The `some_method(obj)` format is when you send *arguments to a method call*; in the previous example, `obj` is the argument being passed in to the `some_method` method.
+- Sometimes, you will see methods called with an explicit caller, like this `a_caller.some_method(obj)`.
+For now it's best to think of the previous code as some_method modifying `a_caller`.

 ### Mutating the caller
 When calling a method, the *argument* can be altered permanently.
 We call this *mutating the caller*.